-- A structure used to collect and store waste under a livestock housing facility. - 2.
-A manure digester consisting of a sealed structure in which manure is subjected to managed biological decomposition.
+- A structure used to collect and store waste under a livestock housing facility.

+A manure digester consisting of a sealed structure in which manure is subject - A manure digester consisting of a sealed structure in which manure is subjected to managed biological decomposition.